Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Digital money transfer services

-Companies like WorldRemit specialise in foreign currencies, making them some of the most cost-effective transfers.
+Companies like Currencies Direct specialize in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Hong Kong bank account, often in as little as a day or two.

 Services like MoneyGram and Western Union allow you to transfer cash for pickup at a local branch in Hong Kong — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.

-The Hong Kong dollar is a relatively popular currency, so your local bank should be able to exchange it.
-If it does support the Hong Kong dollar, beware of high fees and wide margins on the exchange rate compared to digital and other options when sending a wire transfer to Hong Kong.
+The Hong Kong dollar isn’t a popular currency, so your local bank may not be able to exchange it.
+If your bank does support the Hong Kong dollar, beware of high fees and wide margins on the exchange rate compared to digital and other options when sending a wire transfer to Hong Kong.

-Let’s say you need to send £2,000 to family in Hong Kong.
-Here’s what you might face as far as fees and exchange rates as of 24 October 2020.
+Let’s say you need to send R10,000 to family in Hong Kong.
+Here’s what you might face as far as fees and exchange rates.

 How to send money to Hong Kong online